 extra olive oil to finish

-4. Over the next five minutes this liquid will turn into a sticky dough, as the linseed, teff flour and psyllium husk powder together absorb liquid.
-Once the mixture is firm enough, knead it for 1 minute on the worktop to mix everything well, then return the dough to the bowl, cover and leave for 60 minutes.
+Over the next five minutes this liquid will turn into a sticky dough, as the linseed, teff flour and psyllium husk powder together absorb liquid.
+Once the mixture is firm enough, knead it for 1 minute on

-5. Line a tray with non-stick baking paper.
-Tip the dough onto oiled surface and knead for another minute.
-Shape the dough into a fat sausage and divide into rolls, then brush with extra olive oil, cover and leave to rise for 45 minutes.
+Line a tray with non-stick baking paper.
+Tip the dough onto the oiled surface and knead for another minute.
+Shape the dough into a fat sausage and divide into rolls.
+Then brush with olive oil, cover and leave to rise for 45 minutes.